-Charilaos (Harry) Agathos Tel: +30 210 331 8170 / Email: ch.agathos@bahagram.com
+Charilaos (Harry) Agathos

+Tel: +30 210 331 8170 / Email: ch.agathos@bahagram.com

 Harry Agathos is a Junior Associate of the firm, specialising in different areas of law, with a focus on criminal law and financial crime as well as criminal litigation.
-His areas of work also include civil law/civil litigation, commercial law/commercial litigation and corporate law.
-He is a member of the Athens Bar Association and an LL.M. graduate in European Criminal Law and Policy from the Panteion University of Athens.
+His areas of work also include civil law, commercial law/commercial litigation and corporate law.